Who We Are

 Kiana Araghi

 Kiana is a real estate attorney based in San Francisco, specializing in commercial leasing.
 As a life-long Bay Area resident, Kiana received a B.A. in English Literature from Stanford University, and a J.D. from University of California, Hastings.
 As an undergraduate, Kiana worked at a nonprofit research institution providing policymakers, educators, and parents accurate, empirical data to enact policies to improve public education for children K-12.
-Now, as an attorney and mother to two young boys, Kiana is acutely aware of the role that community engagement plays in promoting equity and is a passionate advocate for community empowerment to achieve a more cohesive, inclusive citizenry.
+Learn more about Kiana.

-Alice served for twenty years as the Vice President of U.S. Public Policy and Public Affairs for GW Pharmaceuticals, specializing in regulatory law governing new drug and device development; and domestic and international treaty issues relating to prescription drug development.
+Alice serves as Board Secretary.
+For twenty years, she served as the Vice President of U.S. Public Policy and Public Affairs for GW Pharmaceuticals, specializing in regulatory law governing new drug and device development; and domestic and international treaty issues relating to prescription drug development.
 While at GW, she initiated and shepherded a program which resulted in FDA approval of a new medication for children with intractable epilepsies.
-Prior to that time, Alice spent eleven years as staff counsel to the California Medical Association (CMA), focusing on bioethics, including informed consent, confidentiality, end-of-life care, discrimination, and drug abuse treatment/control issues.
-She was also a litigation associate at the firm of Morrison & Forester, and an Assistant Professor of Law at Arizona State University College of Law (now Sandra Day O’Connor College of Law), specializing in constitutional law issues.
-Alice currently works as a consultant; her clients include members of the pharmaceutical industry and other health-rrelated organizations.
+Learn more about Alice.

 Junna Ro

 Junna is a legal and compliance executive who most recently served as general counsel and head of HR at Metromile, a publicly-traded insurance tech company, where she managed all legal, regulatory, compliance and HR matters, and helped lead the company through a successful acquisition in 2022.
-Previously, Junna worked as vice president, chief ethics and compliance officer, and associate general counsel at AAA (CSAA Insurance Group) where she was responsible for corporate compliance and ethics, privacy, product forms, and employment law.
-Junna also served as corporate counsel at Symantec and VERITAS Software in Silicon Valley.
-In addition to serving on our Board of Directors, Junna was one of our volunteer Community Mediators as a young teen.
-Junna sits on the Asian Pacific Fund’s Advisory Council.
-She is also a member at Chief, TechGC, the Bay Area Asian American General Counsel Network, the Women’s General Counsel Network, and HiPower.
-Junna earned her JD from Santa Clara University School of Law and BA from UCLA.
+Previously, Junna worked as vice president, chief ethics and compliance officer, and associate general counsel at AAA (CSAA Insurance Group).
+Learn more about Junna.

 Emily Wei

 Emily brings a wealth of financial management experience in areas such as grant administration, regulatory compliance, annual budget development, financial planning and analysis, financial reporting, variance analysis, and developing financial infrastructure for continuous improvement.
 Emily was born and raised in Houston, moving later to Delaware and then Taiwan.
-She moved to San Francisco to attend the University of San Francisco, receiving a B.S. in Business Administration and a M.P.A. in Health Services Administration.
-Emily has held a variety of positions in corporate, federal government, university, and the health care industry in the Bay Area.
-She is passionate about educating others in changing health policy for improved access to health care and provider payment reform.
+She moved to San Francisco to attend the University of San Francisco.
+Learn more about Emily.

 ADVISORY COUNCIL